-Vertical walls exist as shoreline structures along the Great Lakes coastline.
+A variety of seawall configurations may exist.
 Often a seawall exists at the top of a beach.
 Sometimes the wall is at the crest of a coastal structure.
 The walls can be vertical, near vertical, or have a re-curved shape.
 Many site-specific laboratory studies have been conducted to develop empirical equations for overtopping on walls, however rarely is the runup elevation calculated in the process.
 The CEM (USACE 2003) gives a variety of predictive overtopping equations specific to vertical and re-curved wall geometries for seawalls and breakwater crest walls.
 Because the data are mostly site-specific, application of these equations for general use can be difficult and can require significant experience.
 However, the predictive equations given in the CEM are the state of practice and should be used for flood hazard estimates at this time.
-If runup elevations are desired for mapping of a BFE at the wall, the recommended method for calculating runup on a vertical wall is taken from the Shore Protection Manual (USACE, 1984) and documented in section D.2.8.1.4 of these guidelines.

-D.3.5.3.4 Interpretation of Wave Runup Results
+D.3.5.3.4 Runup on a Plateau